 Episode-based cost measures represent the cost to Medicare for the items and services provided to a patient during an episode of care (“episode”).
 In all supplemental documentation, “cost” generally means the standardized1 Medicare allowed amount,2 and claims data from Medicare Parts A and B are used to construct the episode-based cost measures.

-An average of approximately 100,000 Medicare beneficiaries underwent CABG surgery annually between 2000 and 2012.3 More than 13 percent of CABG patients are readmitted within 30 days, 4 and each 30-day readmission for CABG resulted in additional costs up to $13,256.5 The Non-Emergent CABG episode-based cost measure was recommended for development by an expert clinician committee—the Cardiovascular Disease Management Clinical Subcommittee—because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
-Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific workgroup provided extensive, detailed input on this measure.
+An average of approximately 100,000 Medicare patients underwent CABG surgery annually between 2000 and 2012.3 More than 13% of CABG patients are readmitted within 30 days,4 and each 30-day readmission for CABG resulted in additional costs up to $13,256.5 The NonEmergent CABG episode-based cost measure was recommended for development by an expert clinician committee—the Cardiovascular Disease Management Clinical Subcommittee— because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this area.
+Based on the initial recommendations from the Clinical Subcommittee, the subsequent measure-specific expert workgroup provided extensive, detailed input on this measure.

 The cost measure numerator is the sum of the ratio of observed to expected6 paymentstandardized cost to Medicare for all Non-Emergent CABG episodes attributed to a clinician.
 This sum is then multiplied by the national average observed episode cost to generate a dollar figure.

 The cost measure denominator is the total number of episodes from the Non-Emergent CABG episode group attributed to a clinician.

 The Non-Emergent CABG cost measure uses the following data sources:

 - Medicare Parts A and B claims data from the Common Working File (CWF)